lukepolo/laracart/readme.md

 ```

 ## Coupons
-Adding coupons could never be easier, currently there are a set of coupons inside LaraCart.
+Adding coupons could never be easier, currently there are a set of coupons inside LaraCart coupon folder.
 To create new types of coupons just create a copy of one of the existing coupons and modify it!

 ```php
     $coupon = new \LukePOLO\LaraCart\Coupons\Fixed($coupon->CouponCode, $coupon->CouponValue, [